marcelloraffaele/marcelloraffaele.github.io/_posts/2020-04-30-DockerOracleDatabaseIn5Minutes.markdown

 GRANT UNLIMITED TABLESPACE TO myuser;
 {% endhighlight %}

-Da questo momento in poi possiamo accedere al database mediante un qualsiasi client, per esempio Oracle SQL Developer:
+From this moment we can access the database through any client, for example Oracle SQL Developer:
 ![OracleSQLDeveloper]({{site.baseurl}}/assets/img/docker-oracledb/OracleSQLDeveloper.PNG)

-#### Stop e pulizia del container
+#### Stop and clean the container

 {% highlight shell %}
-#stop del container
+#stop the container
 docker stop oracle-db
-#eliminazione del container
+#remove the container
 docker rm oracle-db
 {% endhighlight %}